demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 The mappers that are provided out-of-the-box work with the assumption that you did not add any fields.

-If you want to include additional information in the user profile indicator and provision it to your available IAM applications, follow the steps in the following example section.
+If you want to include additional information in the user profile indicator, and provision it to your available IAM applications, follow the steps in the following example:

 1. Add the field to the mappers for the Workday, Okta, Active Directory, and for any other IAM integration configured.